 Yeahhh, that was Corona Extra you just scrolled past.
 And I’m not a resort or in Mexico or anything either.
 Just my backyard, just feet from my lime tree.

-So, you think you’ve had fried mushrooms?
+So, you think you’ve had Beer-Battered Mushrooms?
 Do yuh?
 You like them?
 Then Honey, you have GOT to try these.
 This recipe takes mushrooms to a whole other world with bold flavors that are just ridiculously good.
 Crazy good.
 Crispy seasoned batter.
 A truly flavorful cheesy dip.
 And all very easy to make.

 First, is the queso.
 We roast a couple poblano peppers in under the broiler (easy).
 Then we skin, seed, and dice them and throw them in the crockpot with the rest of the queso ingredients.
 Done.